PeteyChan/SimpleECS/README.md

   {               // valid entities will always have valid archetypes
     //...         // shorthand for archetype.IsValid()
   }

-  archetype.CreateEntity(); // creates an entity with a signature matching the archetype's
-                            // entities created this way will have components with default values
-                            // i.e. ref types as null and value types as 0
-                            // Since the components were not set explicitly they will not trigger Entity.OnSet() callbacks
-                            // This is the most performant way to create an entity

-  archetype.Foreach((ref int value) => value ++); // you can iterate over components in an
+  archetype.Foreach((ref int value) => value ++); // you can iterate over components and entities
-                                                  // archetype just like you can with queries
+                                                  //  in an archetype just like you can with queries

-  foreach(var entity in archetype.Entities) // you can get the entities in an archetype {                                         // with the Entities property
+  foreach(var entity in archetype.Entities) // you can get just the entities in an archetype {                                         // with the Entities property
     Console.WriteLine(entity);
   }

-  if (archetype.TryGetArray(out int[] int_values))      // you can get the component arrays using TryGetArray() {                                                     // returns false if entities don't have component
+  if (archetype.TryGetArray(out int[] int_values))      // you can get the raw component arrays using TryGetArray() {                                                     // returns false if entities don't have component
     for(int i = 0; i < archetype.Entities.Count; ++ i)  // the component count is not the array's length
     {                                                   // but the archetype's entity count.
 Be sure not to